Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/java-filter-telemetry.md

     public class SuccessFilter implements TelemetryProcessor {

         /* Any parameters that are required to support the filter.*/ private final String successful;

         /* Initializers for the parameters, named "setParameterName" */ public void setNotNeeded(String successful)
         {
             this.successful = successful;
         }

         /* This method is called for each item of telemetry to be sent.
            Return false to discard it.
            Return true to allow other processors to inspect it. */
         @Override
         public boolean process(Telemetry telemetry) {
             if (telemetry == null) { return true; }
             if (telemetry instanceof RequestTelemetry)
             {
-            RequestTelemetry requestTelemetry = (RequestTelemetry)telemetry;
+                RequestTelemetry requestTelemetry = (RequestTelemetry)    telemetry;
                 return request.getSuccess() == successful;
             }
             return true;
         }
     }

 ```

 ### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2.
 Invoque o filtro no ficheiro de configuração